 The extensive database contains over 50,000 job records, 1,200 job titles, 10 job ranks, 153 UK regions/counties/towns, 8 turnover bands and 34 industry sectors.

-Regional Salary Surveys (covering 11 regions of the UK) are ideal to see what other businesses in your region are paying, which can aid both recruitment and retention.
+Regional Salary Surveys are ideal to see what other businesses in your region are paying, which can aid both recruitment and retention.

 Job Function Salary Surveys benchmark salaries and benefits across different business departments.